Calderonism: History

 The candidate endorsed by the Calderonism for the primary elections of the 2013 Social Christian Unity Party, Dr. Rodolfo Hernández Gómez, won the national convention with 77% of the votes over the liberal rival Rodolfo Piza.
-However, Hernández would resign his candidacy despite strong support in the polls following major disagreements with the party leadership, and the candidacy would be assumed by Piza.
+However, Hernández would resign his candidacy despite strong support in the polls after major disagreements with the party leadership, and Piza would assume the candidacy.

-In 2015 Calderón and his followers left the party and founded a new one called Social Christian Republican Party (an allusion to Calderón's father historical party).
-Nevertheless, PUSC saw a victory in the 2016 municipal election gaining second place in municipal votes surpassing ruling PAC and receiving much more votes than Calderón's new party.
+In 2015, Calderón and his followers left the party and founded the Social Christian Republican Party (an allusion to Calderón's father historical party).
+Nevertheless, PUSC saw a victory in the 2016 municipal election, gaining second place in municipal votes, surpassing ruling PAC and receiving much more votes than Calderón's new party.
 PUSC obtained 15 mayors (second in number after PLN) and saw an increase in its electoral support, unlike PLN that although the more voted party did saw a decrease in support.

-In 2018 Piza both Piza and Hernández were nominees but from different parties; Piza from PUSC and Hernández from PRSC attaining fourth and sixth place respectively and supporting opposite candidates in the second round.
-Piza would support PAC's candidate Carlos Alvarado Quesada who won the election on second round and would take the office of Prime Minister during Alvarado's first year of tenure.
+In 2018, both Piza and Hernández were nominees but from different parties; Piza from PUSC and Hernández from PRSC attaining fourth and sixth place respectively and supporting opposite candidates in the second round.
+Piza would support PAC's candidate Carlos Alvarado Quesada who won the election on second round and would take the office of prime minister during Alvarado's first year of tenure.

+Ideology

+As a Christian socialist movement, Calderonism paradoxically was supported by both the Catholic Church and Costa Rican Communists.
+The defining feature of Calderonism was its "tripartite allegiance of the Church, communists, and republicans".
+Calderonism promoted far-reaching social and welfare policies; Calderón implemented social guarantees in the constitution, including rights for workers, universal healthcare and an expansive pension system.
+Calderonism is also credited with ending the oligarchic rule of the coffee barons and other socioeconomic elite in Costa Rica.

+Timothy Adam Golob described Calderón as a "Catholic, Communist-associated leader" that unleashed "a new wave of social programs and progress, such as social security, labor laws, Constitutional amendments, social guarantees, civil rights, confiscating lands, and hurting the coffee barons through teaming up with the Catholic Church and the Communist Party".
+Calderón's welfare state was further expanded by his establishment of the University of Costa Rica.

+Calderonism is described as populist; it gained the loyalty of the working class while disempowering the old political elite of Costa Rica, especially the once dominant big coffee growers.
+Calderón's Labor Code was described as "very favorable to unions".
+Calderonism as represented by Calderón is described as either centre-left or left-wing.
+Apart from greatly favouring trade unions, Calderonism also heavily encouraged the formation of worker cooperatives and included provisions that gave them special rights.
+Calderón also argued that his political doctrine was based on ensuring the "material dignity" of the workers, and denounced the banks and financial industry of Costa Rica.